ucla-brain/image-preprocessing-pipeline/README.md

 10. Flat image subtraction and proper DeStripe settings as suggested in www.biorxiv.org/content/10.1101/576595
 11. Isometric voxels (in testing).
 12. 16-bit to 8-bit conversion (in testing).
+13. Generate training data for flat non-flat images.
+14. Use machine learning to find flat images with 98.5% accuracy.
-13. Generate flat.tif file for each channel computationally (in development).
+15. Generate flat images for each channel computationally.
-14. Deconvolution (still researching).
+16. Deconvolution (still researching).

 # Compiling terasticher (optional)
 For CUDA 11.4 and newer GPUs, in addition to [original compilation documentation instructions](https://github.com/abria/TeraStitcher/wiki/Get-and-build-source-code) do the following: